Our NICU

 • Child life specialists

-• Dedicated lactation consultant and a breast pump depot
+• Lactation consultant and a breast pump depot

-• Specially trained staff for counseling, pastoral care, financial and travel assistance, and much more
+• Trained staff for counseling, pastoral care, financial and travel assistance, and much more

 • The mission of the PREMIEre Program is to ensure infants with complex medical conditions and developmental challenges due to prematurity, catastrophic illness at birth, or environmental factors are evaluated for growth, neurological, and developmental abnormalities in an intense care-coordinated program with developmental testing, appropriate interventions, and family education.